Day-by-Day / September 15, 1803

 Passing Belpre

-Blennerhassett Island, WV On a rainy day, Lewis heads down the Ohio passing the present-day Little Kanawha and Little Hocking rivers.
-The big boat must be lifted over a bar of gravel.
-They are further delayed when one of small boats falls behind.
+On a rainy day, Lewis and his crew head down the Ohio passing present Little Kanawha and Little Hocking rivers.
+The barge must be lifted over a gravel bar, and they are further delayed when one of the smaller boats falls behind.
+They stop for the day near Blennerhassett Island.

 Rainy Day